When inspecting general consumer goods (except food), most companies classify defects and checkpoints in these 4 categories:

 2. Conformance to Specifications

-- Critical parameters – check all critical parameters comply with specification (these can be dimensions or other specific attributes of the product, and are usually indicated clearly in drawings and other documents)
+- Critical parameters – check all critical parameters comply with specifications (these can be dimensions or other specific attributes of the product, and are usually indicated clearly in drawings and other documents)

 - Weight – for certain products (castings for example) the weight is an important and easy point to check